Our website address is: https://kelliejophotography.com.

 The Parties acknowledge that the Booking Fee is non-refundable or transferable in the event of cancellation by the Client.

-Payments Kelliejo Photography will be in contact with you approximately [2-3] weeks prior to your Event to arrange a pre-event appointment if this is deemed necessary.
+Payments Kelliejo Photography will be in contact with you as agreed prior to your Event to arrange a pre-event appointment if this is deemed necessary.
 Any remaining balance is to be paid by that meeting date.

 All payments must be received in cleared funds prior to the Event.

-Following payment of the Booking Fee, the balance of fees due is to be paid as follows: • The same amount as the booking fee is due 12 months prior to the event date; • the remaining balance is due by the pre-event meeting or 14 days prior to the event if a prevent meeting is not held.
+Following payment of the Booking Fee, the balance of fees due is to be paid as follows: • The same amount as the booking fee is due at the time stated prior to the event date; • the remaining balance is due by the pre-event meeting or time specified prior to the event if a prevent meeting is not held.

 • Payment for any additional images or products must be made at the time of order.